yanivnizan/knowledge-base/src/documents/unity/store/Store_Events.html.md

 <div class="info-box">Your game-specific behavior is an addition to the default behavior implemented by SOOMLA.
 You don't replace SOOMLA's behavior.</div>

-##Store Events
+## Store Events

-This is a list of all events in SOOMLA Store and the way to listen to them:
+Following is a list of all the events in SOOMLA Store and an example of how to observe & handle them.

-###OnSoomlaStoreInitialized
+### OnSoomlaStoreInitialized

-This event will be thrown when Soomla Store module is initialized and ready.
+This event is triggered when the Soomla Store module is initialized and ready.

 ``` cs
 StoreEvents.OnSoomlaStoreInitialized += onSoomlaStoreInitialized;